<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=938154&amp;fmt=gif">

 Convert an S Corporation Into a C Corporation

-Converting an S corporation into a C corporation may seem daunting, but it is a reasonably straightforward process.
+Converting your S corporation into a C corporation may seem daunting, but with this guide, you'll understand the simple steps and benefits involved.

 If you're considering making the switch, it's essential to understand the critical differences between the two types of corporations and why you might want to convert.